-An Owner that acquires a Mortgage Loan for less than its principal amount generally has market discount in the amount of the difference between the principal amount and the Owner's basis in that Mortgage Loan.
-In general, three consequences arise if an Owner acquires an interest in a Mortgage Loan with market discount.
-First, the Owner must treat any principal payment with respect to a Mortgage Loan acquired with market discount as ordinary income to the extent of the market discount that accrued while such Owner held an interest in that Mortgage Loan.
-Second, the Owner must treat gain on the disposition or retirement of such a Certificate as ordinary income under the circumstances discussed below under "-Sales and Other Dispositions of Certificates."
-Third, an Owner that incurs or continues indebtedness to acquire a Certificate at a market discount may be required to defer the deduction of all or a portion of the interest on the indebtedness until the corresponding amount of market discount is included in income.
-Alternatively, an Owner may elect to include market discount in income on a current basis as it accrues, in which case the three consequences discussed above will not apply.
-If an Owner makes this election, the Owner must also apply the election to all debt instruments acquired by the Owner on or after the beginning of the first taxable year to which the election applies.
-An Owner may revoke the election only with the consent of the IRS.
+A beneficial owner that acquires a Mortgage Loan for less than its principal amount generally has market discount in the amount of the difference between the principal amount and the beneficial owner's basis in that Mortgage Loan.
+In general, three consequences arise if a beneficial owner acquires an interest in a Mortgage Loan with market discount.
+First, the beneficial owner must treat any principal payment with respect to a Mortgage Loan acquired with market discount as ordinary income to the extent of the market discount that accrued while such beneficial owner held an interest in that Mortgage Loan.
+Second, the beneficial owner must treat gain on the disposition or retirement of such a Certificate as ordinary income under the circumstances discussed below under "-Sales and Other Dispositions of Certificates."
+Third, a beneficial owner that incurs or continues indebtedness to acquire a Certificate at a market discount may be required to defer the deduction of all or a portion of the interest on the indebtedness until the corresponding amount of market discount is included in income.
+Alternatively, a beneficial owner may elect to include market discount in income on a current basis as it accrues, in which case the three consequences discussed above will not apply.
+If a beneficial owner makes this election, the beneficial owner must also apply the election to all debt instruments acquired by the beneficial owner on or after the beginning of the first taxable year to which the election applies.
+A beneficial owner may revoke the election only with the consent of the IRS.

-An Owner must determine the amount of accrued market discount for a period using a straight-line method, based on the maturity of the Mortgage Loan, unless the Owner elects to determine accrued market discount using a constant yield method.
+A beneficial owner must determine the amount of accrued market discount for a period using a straight-line method, based on the maturity of the Mortgage Loan, unless the beneficial owner elects to determine accrued market discount using a constant yield method.
 The IRS has authority to provide regulations for determining the accrual of market discount in the case of debt instruments, including Mortgage Loans, that provide for more than one principal payment, but has not yet issued such regulations.
 In addition, the legislative history to the Tax Reform Act of 1986 states that market discount on certain types of debt instruments may be treated as accruing in proportion to remaining accruals of original issue discount, if any, or if none, in proportion to remaining distributions of interest.
-You should consult your own tax advisors regarding the method an Owner should use to determine accrued market discount.
+You should consult your own tax advisors regarding the method a beneficial owner should use to determine accrued market discount.

-Notwithstanding the above rules, market discount on a Mortgage Loan is considered to be zero if the discount is less than 0.25 percent of the principal balance of the Mortgage Loan multiplied by the number of complete years from the date the Owner acquires an interest in the Mortgage Loan to the maturity of the Mortgage Loan ("de minimis market discount").
+Notwithstanding the above rules, market discount on a Mortgage Loan is considered to be zero if the discount is less than 0.25 percent of the principal balance of the Mortgage Loan multiplied by the number of complete years from the date the beneficial owner acquires an interest in the Mortgage Loan to the maturity of the Mortgage Loan ("de minimis market discount").
 The IRS has authority to provide regulations to adjust the computation of de minimis market discount in the case of debt instruments, including Mortgage Loans, that provide for more than one principal payment, but has not yet issued such regulations.
 The IRS could assert, nonetheless, that de minimis market discount should be calculated using the remaining weighted average life of a Mortgage Loan rather than its final maturity.
 You should consult your own tax advisors regarding the ability to compute de minimis market discount based on the final maturity of a Mortgage Loan.